 And what would be the result if you add them on top of your hot dogs?
-It’s your job to find out!

-Let’s try peaches, chopped jalapeños, and cilantro.
-Shall we?
+Let’s try grilled peaches, chopped jalapeños, and cilantro.

 At the same time, lemon juice and cilantro add a pleasing combination of fresh and citrus notes with a mild spicy flavor.

-This topping combination, also known as Cuban hot dogs, features melted Swiss cheese, ham, crispy dill pickle spear, red onions, and yellow mustard as finishing.
+This topping combination, also known as Cuban hot dogs, features melted Swiss cheese, ham, crispy dill pickle spear, red onions, and yellow mustard as a finishing.

 Trust me, and you’ll never think about putting ketchup on your hot dogs again.